taobojlen/django-zeal/README.md

 ## Acknowledgements

 This library draws heavily from jmcarp's [nplusone](https://github.com/jmcarp/nplusone/).
-It's not exactly a fork, but not far from it.
+It's not a fork, but a lot of the central concepts and initial code came from nplusone.

 ## Installation